-Men who have been subjected to traumatic experiences, including sexual assault, can find relaxation difficult.
+Women who have been subjected to traumatic experiences, including sexual abuse, can find relaxation difficult.
 At one time, staying alert, constantly checking for danger, might have been necessary in order to stay safe and reduce harm.
+So if its difficult or lingering don't feel compelled.